Best of

 View on Instagram

-Snagging a reservation at the Michelin-star Edulis is like trying to get a pair of coveted concert tickets: sweaty keyboard keys, heart racing, praying your credit card works.
+Snagging a reservation at the Michelin-starred Edulis is like trying to get a pair of coveted concert tickets: sweaty keyboard keys, heart racing, praying your credit card doesn’t decline.
 It's exhilarating and anxiety-inducing, but so worth it — if you’re cool with paying for the whole meal upfront including tip when you book your table (not including alcohol or additional dishes you order at the restaurant).

-Look for the charming red house on Niagara Street, which has been converted into one of the city's top tasting menu restaurants, although it still very much feels like you're dining in someone's eclectic home.
+Look for the charming red house on Niagara Street, which has been converted into one of Toronto’s top Michelin restaurants, although it still very much feels like you're dining in someone's eclectic home.
 They even print your name on the menu.
-Inside the intimate, candle-lit space, you won't find a single ring-light in sight.
-Cell phones aren't cool in there and honestly flash makes things weird.
+You won't find a single ring light in sight inside the intimate, candle-lit space.

 Chef-owners Michael Caballo and Tobey Nemeth serve exceptional seafood and seasonal delights with wine pairings so spot-on they have been known to cause people to blurt out a string of expletives.
 Any time is a good time to scoff fresh Canadian tuna, wild mushrooms and excellent cheese — but if we had to pick, black truffle season might be the best time to splurge on a lights-out meal here.